“How can I go back to my father if the boy is not with me? No! Do not let me see the misery that would come on my father.” — Genesis 44:34

 I’d like to revisit those crucial words uttered by Judah thousands of years ago, words that have reverberated for thousands of years: “How can I go back to my father if the boy is not with me?”
 On another level, the question is one that we all need to ask ourselves: “How can we return to our Father in heaven if our brothers and sisters are not with us?”
 In other words, it’s not enough for us as individuals to live good and godly lives.
 We are also responsible for the lives of our brothers and sisters.

 We read in Deuteronomy 14:1, “You are the children of the LORD . . .”
 Think about that for a moment.
 We are ALL God’s children.
 As brothers and sisters, we must worry and care for the physical and spiritual well-being of each other.
 How can we return to our Father in heaven without being able to say that we did our best to help our brothers and sisters out?

-In Hebrew, the word for charity is tzedakah, which shares the same route as the Hebrew word for justice.
+In Hebrew, the word for charity is tzedakah, which shares the same root as the Hebrew word for justice.
 This is because charity is not just a kindness in Judaism.
-It is just; it’s our social and spiritual obligation.
+It is justice; it’s our social and spiritual obligation.
 We must extend a helping hand to others.
 We must care for their physical needs and spiritual well-being.
 Then, when we do come to the heavenly gates, we will be able to tell our Father that, yes, we have brought His children home, too.

 One of the ways you can practice tzedakah in your home is with a tzedakah box.
 Order a complimentary tzedakah box for your home today.Honor Rabbi Eckstein